MPFEConsultancy/mpfeconsultancy.github.io/drafts/_posts/2022-03-21-azure-security.md

 # Summary

 We hope you've found this introduction to security capabilities and tools in Azure useful.
 Remember that security is an ongoing practice and requires ownership and accountability to be effective.
 Microsoft provide the tools to surface threats in your infrastructure but its largely your responsibility to act on the information they provide.
-If you think MPFE can be of any assistance in securing your Azure resources, please do not hestiate to [get in touch with us](mailto:mark@mpfe.uk).
+If you think MPFE can be of any assistance in securing your Azure resources, please do not hesitate to [get in touch with us](mailto:mark@mpfe.uk).